 Arlington Gun Lawyer

 The Second Amendment to the United States Constitution protects the right of an individual to keep and bear arms (see DC v.
 Heller, decided by the Supreme Court in 2008) However, this right is not unqualified, and certain restrictions exist at both the federal and state levels.
 Due to the complex nature of gun charges, and the variety of restrictions you may face, it is important that you discuss any gun-related offense with a dedicated Arlington gun lawyer.
-Thomas Soldan Attorney at Law has extensive experience with gun-related charges and is well-equipped to fight your case and defend your constitutional right.
-For specific answers to your questions, contact Mr. Soldan’s law office today for a no-cost case evaluation.
-For a general overview of your constitutional right and to find out what a dedicated Arlington gun lawyer can do to help you, please read on.
+We have extensive experience with gun-related charges and is well-equipped to fight your case and defend your constitutional right.
+For specific answers to your questions, contact our office today for a no-cost case evaluation.
+For a general overview of your constitutional right and to find out what a dedicated lawyer can do to help you, please read on.

 Limitations on this constitutional right exist for a variety of reasons, the most obvious of which is the preservation of public safety.
 For example, under 18 U.S.C.
 Section 922(g) it is a federal offense for a convicted felon to possess, ship, transport, or receive any firearm or ammunition.
 In addition to federal restrictions, the Virginia state legislature has written into law various prohibitions and limitations on the sale, possession, and use of firearms.
 The totality of these laws applies to the residents of Arlington and those within the jurisdiction.
 While the penalties for violating firearms laws range in severity, criminal charges are not to be taken lightly.
 Law enforcement and prosecutors have access to a tremendous amount of resources, and thus it is paramount that you secure legal counsel who is as committed to your defense as the prosecution is to obtaining a conviction.
 If you are facing weapons charges, securing the assistance of an Arlington gun lawyer is in your best interest, as such an attorney will have an intimate understanding of the relevant laws, applicable defenses, and appropriate courses of action to take given the facts of your case.